 As you can see, WordPress is not only great for powering your website and getting your content published online, it can also help keep your content organized and managed too!

-WordPress puts you in complete charge of your own digital business presence!
+WordPress puts you in complete charge of your own web presence!

 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)